Skip to main content

 Agrifood

-This indicator shows past development in bovine meat consumption relative to the EU target of a 34% decrease in bovine meat consumption compared to 2013 levels.
-The data show an annual decrease of 0.10 kg/capita between 2017 and 2022.
-To meet the target, the required annual reduction between 2022 and 2050 needs to be 0.12 kg/capita, which is 1.3 times faster than the current rate of progress.
+This indicator shows past development in cattle meat consumption relative to the EU target of a 34% decrease in cattle meat consumption compared to 2013 levels.
+The data show an annual decrease of 0.1 kg/capita between 2017 and 2022.
+To meet the target, the required annual reduction between 2023 and 2050 needs to be 0.1 kg/capita, which is 1.6 times faster than the current rate of progress.

 Definition

-Bovine meat consumption is defined as the total available supply of meat (accounting for trade and inedible parts) per capita.
-It does not include the impact of food waste.
+Cattle meat consumption is defined as the total available supply of beef and veal meat (in retail weight and accounting for trade and inedible parts) per capita.

 ENABLERS